Two River Theater: Special guests

 The theater opened in April 2005 with a live taping of VH1 Storytellers featuring Bruce Springsteen.
 Bon Jovi performed a two-hour set at the theater in 2005.
 Jackson Browne (joined by special guest Bruce Springsteen), performed a benefit concert at the theater in summer 2007.

 Two River Theater has hosted a number of luminaries and award winners including Olympia Dukakis and Edward Albee.
 Two River has welcomed comedian Stephen Colbert and Academy Award winner, Philip Seymour Hoffman.
 Notable guests have also included Alec Baldwin, Kevin Kline, Suzan-Lori Parks, David Hyde Pierce, Seth Rudetsky, and Joel Grey.

+At nine years old, in 2013 actor Alex Garfin made his first appearance in an Actors' Equity production in the Joel Grey play On Borrowed Time with the Two River Theater Company.

 Transfers

 In January 2009, Two River Theater produced the world premiere of associate artistic director KJ Sanchez's ReEntry, co-written by Emily Ackerman, which followed with a month-long run at New York's Urban Stages.
 In May 2010 ReEntry was performed at the Navy-Marine Combat Operational Stress Control Conference in San Diego for Navy and Marine Corps line leaders, combat veterans, caregivers, and their families.

 In September 2008, Two River mounted Martha Clarke's performance piece The Garden of Earthly Delights, which then played at New York's Minetta Lane Theatre.

 In 2015 Be More Chill had its world premiere at Two River; in 2019 it transferred to Broadway and in 2020 it went onto London's West End.